zk-passport/openpassport/app/README.md

 First, go to the `circuit` folder of the monorepo, modify the circuits and build them.

-Then, upload the zipped zkeys built at publicly available urls and replace the urls in `app/src/utils/zkeyDownload.ts`.
+Then, upload the zipped zkeys and dat files at publicly available urls and replace the urls in `app/src/utils/zkeyDownload.ts`.

 Adapt the input generation in `common/src/utils/generateInputs.ts`, and adapt and redeploy the contracts.